MadhuraBharadwaj-MSFT/azure-functions-openai-aisearch-node/README.md

 ### Permissions
 #### Add your account (contoso.microsoft.com) with the following permissions to the Azure OpenAI and AI Search resources when testing locally.
-If you used `azd provision` this step is already done - your logged in user and your function's managed idenitty already have permissions granted.
+If you used `azd provision` this step is already done - your logged in user and your function's managed identity already have permissions granted.
 * Cognitive Services OpenAI User (OpenAI resource)
 * Azure Search Service Contributor (AI Search resource)
 * Azure Search Index Data Contributor (AI Search resource)